 The publication "Getting Ireland Brexit Ready" notes at paragraph 3.8 that a review of the current rate of stamp duty on the transfer of stocks or Irish marketable securities is to be carried out.
-We would support this review and recommend that in order to ensure ongoing investment in Irish companies the stamp duty rate on such transfers is reduced to 0.5% in line with the stamp date in the UK.
+We would support this review and recommend that, to ensure ongoing investment in Irish companies that the stamp duty rate on such transfers is reduced to 0.5% in line with the stamp duty rate in the UK.
+This is with particular reference to the fact that changes under Finance Act 2017 now ensure that the transfer of shares can no longer be used to achieve a transfer of commercial property at lower rates.